elvisguillen/heightllc.com/src/pages/team_member/katie-bays.md

 job_title: 'Senior Vice President, Energy & Industrials'
 portrait: /files/katie-bays_research.jpg
 linkedin: 'https://www.linkedin.com/in/katiemarvin/'
+intro: ''
-intro: >-
+details: >-
   Katie Bays leads Height's Energy and Industrials team, focusing on the interplay of domestic and global energy markets with the U.S. regulatory environment.
-details: >-
 Her team provides investment research driven by in-depth knowledge of regulatory processes as well as the infrastructure, geology, and economics that make up the domestic energy sector.
 She comes to Height from Virginia-based energy consulting firm Energy Ventures Analysis, Inc. where she specialized in modeling U.S. energy commodity prices and domestic power markets.